 - No Minimum Purchase Amount is Required for this Sale.

-- Fax and e-mail requests will be accepted this month.
-We will do our best to fill them with any available remnants left after the sale ends at 5pm.
+- Fax and e-mail requests will not be accepted this month.

 Please join us at our one and only Louisville location as we Once Again offer You our Customers, an Opportunity to Obtain Enormous Value on Engineering, Machinable and See-Through Plastic Remnants of sheet, rod and tube..